h383kim/ResNet---Animal_Classification/README.md

 ![Untitled](ResNet%20(2015)%20e40addd56fad49a1bb671e3926d73118/Untitled.png)

-**Gradients Vanishing / Explosion is not the problem anymore**
+- **Gradients Vanishing / Explosion is not the problem anymore:**

----

-> *“Vanishing/Exploding gradients problem has been largely addressed by normalized initialization and intermediate normalization layers, which enable networks with tens of layers to start converging for stochastic gradient descent (SGD) with backpropagation”*
+>> *“Vanishing/Exploding gradients problem has been largely addressed by normalized initialization and intermediate normalization layers, which enable networks with tens of layers to start converging for stochastic gradient descent (SGD) with backpropagation”*
->

----

-> *“We argue that this optimization difficulty is unlikely to be caused by vanishing gradients.
+>> *“We argue that this optimization difficulty is unlikely to be caused by vanishing gradients.
 These plain networks are trained with BN, which ensures forward propagated signals to have non-zero variances.
 We also verify that the backward propagated gradients exhibit healthy norms with BN.
 So neither forward nor backward signals vanish.”*
 >

-**It is not even the problem of *overfitting***
+- **It is not even the problem of *overfitting*:**

----

-“With the network depth increasing, accuracy gets saturated and then degrades rapidly.”
+>>“With the network depth increasing, accuracy gets saturated and then degrades rapidly.”

 If it was *overfitting,* training error should not increase (as overfitting is the over training on the train dataset, training accuracy should increase)

+<br><br><br>

-**Degradation Problem**
+>**Degradation Problem**

 ---